 Known as the Thermohaline Circulation, this system operates like a conveyor belt, transporting warm water from the tropics to Europe, where evaporation decreases salinity and density so that the water sinks.

 As the world warms, melting icecaps and increased rainfall are widely predicted to slow this process down by flooding oceans with cold freshwater.
+Europe will be spared the worst economic impacts of climate change by a slowing down of the Gulf Stream, new research predicts.

 Some experts even fear that the process could shut down altogether, plunging Europe into a new ice age.